 Being a new developer can be challenging.
-Whether you recently graduated from a bootcamp, went through a Full-Stack course online, or learned on your own, eventually you need to start coding real projects.
+Whether you recently finished a coding bootcamp, went through a Full-Stack course online, or learned on your own, eventually you need to start coding real projects.

 Looking professional online is of utmost importance, especially in today’s job market.
 In this article, we’ll discuss the top tips for looking professional (and maintaining it) while interacting online.